 pip install isityaml

-When I was a wee lad, and learning the guitar as many wee lads do, my parents gace me a copy of The Guitar Handbook as a present.
+When I was young and learning the guitar, my parents gave me a copy of The Guitar Handbook as a present.
 It's a well-regarded book, and justifiably so.
 One of the things that amazed I was the number of chords that one could play on the guitar - not just "major" and "minor", but "seventh minus ninth minus fifth", to take an example plucked from the air.
 The handbook also described lots of scales, such as "Harmonic Minor", and "Melodic Minor" both ascending and descending.
 What wasn't clear is which chords went with which scales.

 As a teenager, I tried to solve the problem with paper and pen.
 As a young adult, I wrote some program in Visual Basic, but the output wasn't very clear to read.
 As an older adult, I wrote Chord Generator for the same task.
 HTML tables are far easier to read.

-These days, I prefer the bass guitar, but I am having difficulty finding time to play any instrument.
+These days, I prefer the bass guitar, but often have difficulty finding time to play any instrument.

 pip install chordgenerator